finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Card Games: Change Play Mode Mat in-app

 ## Current Sprint
-- Play Mode: Add submenu to control position, rotation, and zoom of playmat
 - Play Mode: Allow any player to move cards, stacks, and dice in the play area, instead of just the player who put it there
+- Play Mode: Move stack viewers, and allow multiple viewers per stack
+  - Pooling to improve performance of opening stack viewer
 - Play Mode: Resize stack viewer based off card game settings
-  - Pooling to improve performance of opening stack viewer
-- Play Mode: Move stack viewers, and allow multiple viewers per stack
 - Play Mode: Single-clicking card shows the Actions Bar
   - Flip Face (in hand and play area)
   - Rotate 90/180/270 (only in play area)